wieslawsoltes/Dock/docs/dock-properties.md

 Without the attached properties above the drag logic would not detect the border as a valid drop area and documents could not be rearranged.
 The content border must also be marked so docking works when the tab strip is hidden or empty.

-When a drop area defines `DockAdornerHost` the dock adorner is attached to that host control and docking defaults to *Fill* when the pointer is over the drop area but outside the host.
+When a drop area defines `DockAdornerHost` the dock adorner is attached to that host control.
+If the pointer hovers over the drop area but outside the host, the docking operation defaults to *Fill* and the adorner's center indicator is shown.
 This allows empty tab strips to accept docked content just like the main content region.

 ## Setting DockProperties in code